silverpresident/Sports-Day-Manager/.kilocode/rules/memory-bank/architecture.md

 6. System creates Result entry (registration without placement)
 7. Participant appears in registered list
 8. House leader can unregister participants (if no results recorded)

+### Record Viewing Flow
+1. User navigates to Records page (`/Record/Index`)
+2. System retrieves records from two sources:
+   - Existing records stored in Events (historical records)
+   - New records from Results where IsNewRecord = true
+3. User can filter by division, class, category, year
+4. User can toggle between showing all, new only, or existing only
+5. Clicking a record shows details including record holder and year set

+### Result Viewing Flow
+1. User navigates to Results page (`/Result/Index`)
+2. System retrieves all results with placements from active tournament
+3. User can filter by division, class, category, house, or event
+4. User can view results by specific event (`/Result/ByEvent/{id}`)
+5. User can view results by specific house (`/Result/ByHouse/{id}`)
+6. Statistics page shows comprehensive tournament metrics

 ## Authentication & Authorization